Netsecjock01/NetSecCloud-Upskilling-Projects/HOMELAB PROJECTS-SYSADMIN.md

 44. Configure WSUS so that you will only download Security updates for the desktop and server OS's ( highly recommend that you do not download any updates if you have access to the internet from this server)

-45. Bonus points, install WSUS on another server and create a downstream server)
+45. Bonus points, install WSUS (Windows Server Update Services) on another server and create a downstream server)

 46. Create some groups in WSUS.
 Servers and workstations will do nicely.

 47. Create a new group policy that points workstations into the WSUS workstation group, points to WSUS for updates, and stop workstations from automatically downloading updates.

 48. Read up on approving and pushing updates since the current assumption is that there are no updates to be pushed in this enclosed test network since there is no internet access to down load them.
-I believe there is a way to manually add updates to WSUS but I'm a bit foggy on that.
-Research it.
+(TIP: I believe there is a way to manually add updates to WSUS.
+Research it.)

 49. Do the same for servers.

-50. create a new AD user via powershell.
+50. create a new AD user via Powershell.

-51. Create a new AD group via powershell.
+51. Create a new AD group via Powershell.

-52. Print a list of all domain users and computers in powershell, names only
+52. Print a list of all Domain users and computers in Powershell (names only)

-53. Use powershell to pull a list of users who have new york as their office.
-If no users have new york listed as their office, use powershell to set that attribute and then pull users who have new york as their office.
+54. Use Powershell to pull a list of users who have new york as their office.
+If no users have new york listed as their office, use Powershell to set that attribute and then pull users who have new york as their office.

-54. Remove a user account from AD using powershell
+54. Remove a user account from AD using Powershell

-55. Add a user to a group using powershell
+55. Add a user to a group using Powershell

-56. Provision new AD users via a CSV in powershell
+56. Provision new AD users via a CSV in Powershell

-***This is really only scratching the surface of a typical medium-large to enterprise level network.
+***This is really only scratching the surface of a typical medium-large to enterprise level Windows server network.
 But this should be enough to get you started.

 B. **Linux SysAdmin**
 *(#CTTO source: https://www.reddit.com/r/linuxadmin/comments/2s924h/comment/cnnw1ma/)*